superggbond/FABIO-command-line-tool/docs/documentation/02_Installation.md

 description: ~
 ---

-`FABIO` is implemented as a command-line tool, which can be installed from GitHub by:
+`FABIO` is implemented as a command-line tool, which can be installed from GitHub.

 ### Dependencies
 * R libraries: Rcpp, RcppArmadillo, data.table, and optparse